Why Wider Foldables Are What We Needed

 The answer lies in understanding that screen utility is not just about raw size.
 We've been conditioned to think bigger is always better, but with a screen, the shape of the canvas often matters more than the raw acreage.
 I have always viewed aspect ratios as a gradient.
 At one extreme, you have the tall 9:16 rectangle, which is perfect for scrolling through endless soul-crushing social feeds.
 At the other, you have the 16:9 widescreen, the undisputed king of movies and media.
 Most foldables have tried to split the difference with a square inner display, but by trying to be a middle ground, they ended up in “master of none” territory.
 A square isn’t bad at the average vertically oriented app or consuming media, but it’s not great at it either.
 Social apps tend to look awkwardly stretched out and movies are flanked by massive black bars.
 The lone thing squares are really great at is splitting two standard phone apps side-by-side.

 This is why I am so excited about the shift toward a wider, "Passport" style form factor.
-It is all about perception and intended use.
+It is all about flexibility and intended use.
 For productivity-minded people, a square makes sense for split-screening a a website and your notes app, but if we’re honest, most people just want to consume media on that larger screen.
 A form factor that is shorter and wider communicates to the user: "This is for media."

-The extra width also finally provides a real incentive for developers to build out dual-panel layouts that actually work.
 On a square screen, new dual-panel apps are certainly a step up, but depending on their layout, they can end up feel quite cramped.
 I run into this with Gmail all the time.
 The dual-pane view is there, but I usually ignore it because the interface feels too tight to be productive.
 Expanding to a 4:3 ratio gives those side-by-side elements the breathing room they need to feel intentional rather than cramped.
 Given the right app support, I believe 4:3 can be more productive too.
 A 4:3 screen cut into two halves for split screening won’t be as good as a square, but the two “screens” you get are tall enough for multitasking to still be useful.
 Toss in dual-panel apps and I think we’ve got a better mix of strengths vs a square.

 It is easy to see how we arrived at our current square state.
 A square seemed like a logical choice because it is basically the halfway point between the verticality of a phone and the horizontality of a TV.
 It also allowed the cover display to maintain the proportions of a "normal" smartphone.
 But in our quest for a perfect hybrid, we might have wandered into the wrong territory.
 Moving the needle back toward 16:9 and landing at 4:3 feels like a much more thoughtful compromise.
 It recognizes that once we unfold the phone, our brain shifts from "phone mode" to "tablet mode."